BrekiTomasson/laravel-model-finder/README.md

 This will allow you to create a `CountryFinder` class that uses the `CountryName` Model and just replace the final line, `return $cache->put($result)` with something more like `return $cache->put($result->country)`.
-This way, if `CountryName` contains entries for 'America', 'USA', 'US', 'United States of America', 'The States' and 'US of A', you will be able to `CountryFinder::find('usa')` and it will return the related `Country` despite everything working on the
+This way, if `CountryName` contains entries for 'America', 'USA', 'US', 'United States of America', 'The States' and 'US of A', you will be able to `CountryFinder::find('usa')` and it will return the related `Country` Model despite everything operating on the
 `CountryName` Model under the hood.

 ## Potential Problems

 Due to the way this package works, it should work "out of the box" for about 99% of your use cases (but don't quote me on that).
-However, there are a couple of scenarios where the package will not work as intended.
+However, there are a couple of scenarios where the package may not work as intended.
 If you're having any problems with the package, please check `TROUBLESHOOTING.md` before opening an issue, as it is quite likely that your question is answered there.

 ## Future Development / Backlog